 Getting to the White Cliffs of Conoy

-Visiting the White Cliffs of Conoy is quite simple, thanks to a newly paved path that takes visitors right to the cliffs.
+Visiting the White Cliffs of Conoy is quite simple, thanks to a paved path that takes visitors right to the cliffs.

 Parking is in Koser Park, a small park owned by the American Legion that’s already a popular boat launch.
 The parking lot is located at the following coordinates: 40.089838, -76.670566.